Listed below are some of the most frequently asked questions about the CPPS credentialing process.

 - Is there a practice exam?
 How is it scored?
 How can I order it?

-- What is the passing score for the exam?
+- How is the passing score determined?

 - How long do I have to wait to find out if I passed the exam?